 Neem seed meal is another plant-based source of nitrogen for the garden.
 This is a slow-release nitrogen fertilizer pressed from the seeds of the Neem Tree.
 Popular organic fertilizer brand Down to Earth offers Neem Seed Meal in a compostable 5-pound box.

-Diluted fruit vinegar like apple cider vinegar can be an effective high-nitrogen soil amendment for acid loving plants.
-Read more in this article about fertilizing your garden with apple cider vinegar.
+Diluted fruit vinegar like apple cider vinegar, can be an effective high-nitrogen soil amendment for acid-loving plants.

 Feather meal is used as an organic fertilizer because it is rich in nitrogen, contains no phosphorus, and doesn’t have some of the odor problems of other animal by-products.
 Feather meal tests at a whopping 12% nitrogen!
 That’s a lot of nitrogen in comparison to most other fertilizers (even synthetics).
 It’s also a slow-release food that can provide steady amounts of nitrogen to your plants.

-Feather meal can be used to add nitrogen to vegetable gardens, container gardens, trees, and shrubs.
+Feather meals can be used to add nitrogen to vegetable gardens, container gardens, trees, and shrubs.